The Four Feathers (1929 film): Criticism

-Peter Limbrick, assistant professor in film and digital media at the University of California, Santa Cruz, noted that Four Feathers is a masculine adventure that values power above other virtues and excludes women.
+Peter Limbrick, assistant professor in film and digital media at the University of California, Santa Cruz, noted that The Four Feathers is a masculine adventure that values power above other virtues and excludes women.
 Limbrick also noted that the way the film used African-American extras in California to stand in for Hadendoans in Sudan reflected the way white settlers like Cooper viewed their position in society in the United States as mirroring that of the British colonialists invading Sudan.

 Cooper's comments to others while abroad showed that he viewed all black people as racially inferior, a settler superiority that leads to the narrative found in The Four Feathers, which is "responding less to the facts of the land than to preexisting colonial visions of it, and disavowing indigenous habitation and meaning."
 Jeffrey Richards referenced how the characters of the young soldiers fulfilled the "Imperial hero" archetype: tall, thin, and mustached.

 Kamran Rastegar notes that Cooper's Feversham shows resentment and anger when reincorporated into the military and reunited with Ethne.
 Rather than transforming from a coward to a hero, Feversham seems to be a hero who "has only now found recognition for what he always had been."
 According to Rastegar, Cooper's Feversham improved on colonial forms of masculinity by having him display "a brooding sense of ressentiment."
-Fear of "a corruption of masculinity" is a constant theme in this and other versions of The Four Feathers; the fantasy of redemption through service to an empire leads to "a revalorization of" colonialism.
+Fear of "a corruption of masculinity" is a constant theme in this and other versions of The Four Feathers, the fantasy of redemption through service to an empire leads to "a revalorization of" colonialism.

-Accolades

-The film is recognized by American Film Institute in these lists: